elzdrmz/friendship/README.md

 # About

-This project was written using the c++ language, it is a single input prompt containing an integer corresponding to a friend's recommendation:
-The ID of the user to be friended with.
+This project was written using the c++ language.
+The program is prompt for a single input, which is an integer that corresponds to the ID of the user, to whom the friend suggestion will be made.
+Output is suggested friend or friends ID.

 # Technologies